About the Labouré Society

 The Labouré Society has been approved for inclusion in the Official Directory of the Catholic Church.

 Are student loans preventing you from pursuing your vocation?
-Contact Maritza at 651.212.4977 or send her an email.
+Contact Admissions at 651.212.4977.